Preventing Falls: Exercises for Strength and BalanceSkip to the navigation

 The first exercise has 4 steps.
 Remember to relax and take slow, deep breaths.
 Keep yourself safe by going at your own pace.
 Trust your instincts, and don't push yourself to do too much too soon.

-- First step: Stand on one leg with your eyes open.
+- First step: Stand on one leg.
 Balance for as long as you can, working up to 60 seconds on each leg.
 When you can do this for 60 seconds, try the next exercise.

-- Second step: Stand on one leg and fold your arms across your chest with your eyes open.
+- Second step: Stand on one leg and fold your arms across your chest.
 When you can do this for 60 seconds on each leg, go on to the next exercise.

-- Third step: Stand on one leg and hold your arms out to the sides and close your eyes.
+- Third step: Stand on one leg and hold your arms out to the sides.
 When you can do this for 60 seconds on each leg, try the next exercise.

 - Fourth step: Stand on one leg and fold your arms across your chest with your eyes closed.
 Balance for as long as you can, working up to 60 seconds on each leg.